zehrakorkusuz/zehrakorkusuz/README.md

 </p>

 ---

-🎓 Pursuing a Master's Degree in Computer Science at the University of Trento, Italy. 🇮🇹
+🎓 Pursuing a Master's Degree in Computer Science at the University of Trento, Italy. 🇮🇹 Bachelor’s Degree in Statistics from Hacettepe University, Turkey. 🇹🇷

 🔍As part of my MSc thesis, I am developing unsupervised, generator-agnostic algorithms for detecting generated or altered media by extracting high-level semantic features, contributing to an EU-funded multimedia forensics project. 🕵️‍♂🇪🇺